Children held in police cells under Mental Health Act

 "Putting them in police cells is really only going to make them worse - it will exacerbate feelings of paranoia, delusions and extreme fear and distress."

-"I think it's a reflection of what's happening in society in terms of pressure on services that we're having to resort to this and that the police are having to deal with young people in this way," she added.'No option'
+"I think it's a reflection of what's happening in society in terms of pressure on services that we're having to resort to this and that the police are having to deal with young people in this way," she added.

 Some 35 out of 42 forces that provided data in England and Wales held children under 18 in custody under the act last year.
 South Wales constabulary was unable to retrieve its data.